groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/advanced-usage/working-with-chart-reports-pie/pie-chart-in-presentation-document.md

 *   Report must show information on a Pie Chart.
 *   It must indicate manager name with value (price of the contract).
-*   Report must be generated in the Word Processing Document.
+*   Report must be generated in the Presentation Document.

 ### Adding Syntax to be evaluated by GroupDocs.Assembly Engine